biscuitboost/yourbanger-fe/src/data/post/graduation-gift-ideas.md

   - milestone gifts
 author: YourBanger.com Team
 metadata:
-  title: "Graduation Gift Ideas That Mark the Milestone | YourBanger"
+  title: "Graduation Gift Ideas That Mark the Milestone | YourBanger.com"
   description: "Looking for graduation gift ideas beyond cash?
 These meaningful gifts celebrate their achievement and prepare them for the next chapter."
 ---